-Further analysis on dataset-wise performance (Table~\ref{tab:chain-vs-tree}) shows that Tree-of-Tables performs best on WikiTQ and MMQA, which require semantic inference to align latent attributes with the query.
+Further analysis on dataset-wise performance (Table~\ref{tab:chain-vs-tree}) shows that Tree-of-Table performs best on WikiTQ and MMQA, which require semantic inference to align latent attributes with the query.
 These datasets consist largely of small to medium tables, where hierarchical decomposition enables independent resolution of conceptual components.
 Such decomposition is particularly beneficial for MMQA, where relevant signals are less explicit.
 In contrast, MMTU contains large tables focused on exact lookups over long and irregular expressions.
-Such patterns are difficult to identify directly from prompts but can be precisely retrieved via atomic operations (e.g., \texttt{f\_select\_row}, \texttt{f\_select\_column}), favoring the progressive reasoning style of Chain-of-Tables.
-For Tree-of-Tables, early semantic decomposition conversely introduces biases, such as normalizing intentionally irregular values by misinterpreting the term as a typographical error, hence degrading exact retrieval.
-This is further supported by Figure~\ref{fig:question-type-analysis}, where Chain-of-Tables excels at \emph{needle-in-a-table} queries, while Tree-of-Tables is stronger on computation-intensive tasks.
+Such patterns are difficult to identify directly from prompts but can be precisely retrieved via atomic operations (e.g., \texttt{f\_select\_row}, \texttt{f\_select\_column}), favoring the progressive reasoning style of Chain-of-Table.
+For Tree-of-Table, early semantic decomposition conversely introduces biases, such as normalizing intentionally irregular values by misinterpreting the term as a typographical error, hence degrading exact retrieval.
+This is further supported by Figure~\ref{fig:question-type-analysis}, where Chain-of-Table performs best on \emph{needle-in-a-table} queries, while Tree-of-Table is stronger on computation-intensive tasks.
 Incorporating reward feedback via \ourmodel{} mitigates these complementary weaknesses, producing more consistent performance across datasets and task types.